The nonlinear motion of cells subject to external forces: Results

-The stretch region of the phase plane is populated by DH(R) and PC(R), as well as DB.
-The region containing DH(R) and PC(R) shares a phase boundary with RP(R) determined by the second moment of $h$ as a measure of the spread of the drop, and the distribution of substrate traction.
-The phase boundary is indicated in the schematic Fig. \ref{fig:schematic}, as determined from the data in Figs. \ref{fig:profiles} (c) and (d).
-Strikingly, the transition between RP(R) and DH(R)/PC(R) is sharp suggesting a first order transition.
 The behaviour of the second moment and the drop velocity across the phase boundary is shown in Fig. \ref{fig:profiles} (e).
 There is a jump in both quantities going from RP(R) to DH(R) and also from DH(R) to RP(R).
 The change in drop shape induced by moving from RP(R) to DH(R) and back to RP(R) at constant squeeze $\mathcal{S} = 2$ is shown if Fig. \ref{fig:profiles} (f).
 The drop shape changes continuously within the DH(R) region but changes sharply at the phase boundary.
-There are also indications of bi-stability in the region: we have obtained two stable solutions for two different initial conditions at the same point in the phase plane (see SI at \cite{SI}).
+There are also indications of bi-stability in the region: we have obtained two stable solutions for two different initial conditions at the same point in the phase plane (see SI at \cite{SI} Fig.3).
 In contrast, the transition between DH(R) and PC(R) is smooth and happens under increased stretching for constant push (Fig. \ref{fig:profiles} (g)).